Navigating the Space of Symmetric CMC Surfaces: Spectral curve theory

-\end{The} A proof of theorem can be found in \cite{HeHe}.
+\end{The} A proof of theorem can be found in \cite{HeHe}, but we shortly recall the construction of $\Pi$ below; see \eqref{Pi}.
 The reader should be aware of the differing normalizations here and in \cite{HeHe} and \cite{He3}.
 It is also important to mention that the abelianization is related to (and in fact motivated by) the Hitchin system \cite{Hi1}.
-These two theories are not equal since we use the complex structure on the moduli space of flat connections induced by the complex group $\SL(2,\C)$ whereas the Hitchin system is based on a different complex structure.
+These two theories are not equivalent since we use the complex structure $J$ on the moduli space of flat connections induced by the complex group $\SL(2,\C)$ whereas the Hitchin system is making use of the complex structure $I$.\\